Apps Description Demo Instructions Support

 Aspect Ratio determines how the zoom rectangle is constrained.
 The default is the aspect ratio of the original photo.
 If you select Any, the rectangle will be unconstrained, allowing you to move the rectangle handles freely.
 Or you can choose from other common aspect ratios.

 If you enable Scale Up, the image will be enlarged to your specified resolution.
 This is what a digital zoom typically does, but it may result in loss of detail.
-When you don't scale up, you will have fewer pixels in your image (lower resolution), but you will preserve all the detail in the shot.
+When you don't scale up, you will have fewer pixels in your image (because you lose the pixels that were outside of the zoom rectangle), but you will preserve all the detail in the shot.
 This is sometimes referred to as smart zoom, and is recommended for most cases.

 When AutoSave New Photo is on, the unzoomed version of photos that you shoot in Shoot'n'Zoom will be automatically saved at full resolution.